dynamoose/dynamoose/BREAKING_CHANGES.md

 ## 2.0 - incomplete list

+- Everything in Dynamoose are now classes.
+This includes `Model` and `Schema`.
+This means to initalize a new instance of one of these items, you must use the `new` keyword before it
 - `scan.count()` has been removed, and `scan.counts()` has been renamed to `scan.count()`.
 - Schema `default` value does not pass the model instance into `default` functions any more.
 - `Model.update`